Resolute Promise

 unsplash-image-eICUFSeirc0.jpg

-Defense POW/MIA Accounting Command has a DNA reference sample on hand should they ever recover your loved one.
-There are resources and instructions here.
+Defense POW/MIA Accounting Command may have a DNA reference sample already available should they ever recover your loved one.
+However, There are resources and instructions for families on how to ensure they have updated information.

 DPAA has frequent regional family updates that you may also attend for one on one in person communications about your family’s case.